cmupress.th@gmail.com

 ABSTRACT

-Psychological well-being plays an essential role in one’s overall health.
-Previous studies have suggested that autonomy, fear of missing out (FoMO) and social support are significant contributing factors of one’s psychological well-being.
-However, studies on how these factors impact psychological well-being in Malaysia are scarce.
-A study of 154 students in Malaysia (56 males, 98 females) between the ages of 18 – 24 was done to investigate how social support from family and friends, fear of missing out, and autonomy impact psychological well-being.
+Psychological wellbeing plays an essential role in one’s overall health.
+Previous studies have suggested that autonomy, fear of missing out, and social support are significant factors related to one’s psychological wellbeing.
+However, studies on how these factors impact psychological wellbeing in Malaysia are scarce.
+We survey a cohort of 154 students in Malaysia (56 males, 98 females) aged between 18–24 to investigate how social support from family and friends, fear of missing out, and autonomy impact psychological wellbeing.
 Participants were recruited virtually and were given questionnaires via an online survey tool, Qualtrics.
-Results show that students who had higher social support and autonomy had better psychological well-being, whereas students who had higher fear of missing out had poorer psychological well-being.
-In the multiple regression analysis, autonomy, fear of missing out and social support were found to significantly predict psychological well-being, with fear of missing out emerging as the strongest predictor.
-All in all, the findings of this study indicate that having good relationships with friends and family, a higher degree of autonomy, and being satisfied with one’s own experiences are important factors for one’s psychological well-being.
+Results show that students who had higher social support and autonomy had better psychological wellbeing, whereas students who had higher fear of missing out had poorer psychological wellbeing.
+In the multiple regression analysis, autonomy, fear of missing out and social support were found to significantly predict psychological wellbeing, with fear of missing out emerging as the strongest predictor.
+All in all, the findings of this study indicate that having good relationships with friends and family, a higher degree of autonomy, and being satisfied with one’s own experiences are important factors for one’s psychological wellbeing.

-Keywords: Autonomy, FoMO, Psychological Well-being, Social Support, University students
+Keywords: Autonomy, FoMO, Fear of missing out, Psychological wellbeing, Social support, University students.

 INTRODUCTION

-The Global Burden of Disease Collaborative Network (2016) states that at least one in four people suffer from a mental disorder at least once in their lifetime.
+The Global Burden of Disease (2016) Collaborative Network states that at least one in four people suffer from a mental disorder at least once in their lifetime.
 Among the major common mental disorders, depression was found to be the most common mental illness, followed by bipolar disorder, schizophrenia, and anxiety disorders.
-University students are perceived to be more susceptible to mental health issues and psychological distress as they are exposed to numerous stressors such as academic stress, transition to university life, and financial pressure (Priesack & Alcock, 2015).
+University students are perceived to be more susceptible to mental health issues and psychological distress as they are exposed to numerous stressors such as academic stress, transition to university life, and financial pressure (Priesack and Alcock, 2015).
 A meta-analysis done by Ibrahim et al. (2013) revealed that university students showed higher symptoms of depression compared to the general population, with a prevalence of 30.6%.
 Furthermore, past studies revealed that first-year university students were more prone to experience anxiety (Stallman, 2010), had increased alcohol consumption, and drug abuse (Geisner et al., 2012).
-With the Covid-19 pandemic occurring around the world, the mental well-being of university students 0
+With the Covid-19 pandemic occurring around the world, the mental wellbeing of university students raises even more concerns.
+Thus, this warrants the need for and importance of research on psychological wellbeing among university students.

-Low- and middle-income countries, including Malaysia, face the highest risk of mental health issues, accounting for 73% of global suicides (WHO, 2024).
-According to the Malaysian Youth Mental Health Index (Institute for Youth Research Malaysia, 2024), one in ten Malaysian youths exhibited suicidal tendencies in 2023.
+Low- and middle-income countries, including Malaysia, face the highest risk of mental health issues, accounting for 73% of global suicides (World Health Organization, 2024).
+According to the Malaysian Youth Mental Health Index (Institute for Youth Research Malaysia and United Children’s Fund, 2024), one in ten Malaysian youths exhibited suicidal tendencies in 2023.
 In Malaysia, suicide remains a highly sensitive topic due to the influence of religious beliefs.
 As a multicultural nation, many religions, including Islam, Christianity, and Buddhism, regard suicide as a sinful act, which contributes to the stigma surrounding the issue (Bahar et al., 2015).
-This highlights the critical need for research on psychological well-being, particularly among university students in Malaysia.
+This highlights the critical need for research on psychological wellbeing, particularly among university students in Malaysia.

-Numerous studies have found that good psychological well-being has contributed to greater life satisfaction, improved physical health, increased life expectancy, higher self-esteem (Klainin-Yobas et al., 2016; Ryff & Singer, 2008; Xiang et al., 2019), and better academic performance (Norvilitis & Reid, 2012).
-The self-determination theory (SDT) by Ryan and Deci (2000) outlines how human motivation is one factor which contributes to one’s vitality and psychological well-being.
-According to the SDT, there are three basic psychological needs namely autonomy, competence and relatedness.
+Numerous studies have found that good psychological wellbeing has contributed to greater life satisfaction, improved physical health, increased life expectancy, higher self-esteem (Ryff and Singer, 2008; Klainin-Yobas et al., 2016; Xiang et al., 2019), and better academic performance (Norvilitis and Reid, 2012).
+The self-determination theory (SDT) by Ryan and Deci (2000) outlines how human motivation is one factor which contributes to one’s vitality and psychological wellbeing.
+According to the SDT, there are three basic psychological needs: autonomy, competence, and relatedness.
 These needs have to be fulfilled for optimal growth.
-Participants who reported higher satisfaction in these three areas had higher intrinsic motivation, which contribute to higher self-determination, resulting in higher life satisfaction and well-being (Ryan & Deci, 2000).
-The need for competence has been shown to be a strong predictor of well-being amidst the Covid-19 pandemic (Cantarero et al., 2020), whereas the role of autonomy and relatedness are less understood amidst the pandemic.
-Therefore, this study focused on the autonomy and relatedness needs by examing the effect of autonomy, fear of missing out (FoMO) and social support on psychological well-being among Malaysian students.
+Participants who reported higher satisfaction in these three areas had higher intrinsic motivation, which contribute to higher self-determination, resulting in higher life satisfaction and wellbeing (Ryan and Deci, 2000).
+The need for competence has been shown to be a strong predictor of wellbeing amidst the COVID-19 pandemic (Cantarero et al., 2020), whereas the role of autonomy and relatedness are less understood amidst the pandemic.
+Therefore, this study focused on the autonomy and relatedness needs by examining the effect of autonomy, fear of missing out (FoMO), and social support on psychological wellbeing among Malaysian students.

-According to Ryan and Deci (2006), autonomy is defined as the “regulation of the self” and plays an essential role in well-being.
-Autonomy is one of the basic psychological needs in the self-determination theory and has been shown to be an important factor in one’s life.
-Individuals with a greater sense of autonomy have been associated with higher well-being (Weinstein et al., 2011), creativity (Roth et al., 2007), and life satisfaction (Hofmann et al., 2014).
+According to Ryan and Deci (2006), autonomy is defined as the “regulation of the self” and plays an essential role in wellbeing.
+Autonomy is one of the basic psychological needs in the SDT and has been shown to be an important factor in one’s life.
+Individuals with a greater sense of autonomy have been associated with higher wellbeing (Weinstein et al., 2011), creativity (Roth et al., 2007), and life satisfaction (Hofmann et al., 2014).
 Cordeiro et al. (2016) found that autonomy satisfaction (i.e., how much satisfaction one receives from being autonomous) predicted life satisfaction and vitality among students.
-Similarly, Paradnikė and Bandzevičienė (2015) found that one component of autonomy which is authorship/self-congruence (i.e., how much individuals see themselves as the author of their behaviours) significantly predicted life satisfaction among university students.
-This result showed that when someone is able to be responsible for their behaviour, they will have a higher life satisfaction.
-Taken together, these findings suggested that autonomy is linked to one’s well-being.
+Similarly, Paradnikė and Bandzevičienė (2015) found that one component of autonomy, authorship/self-congruence (i.e., how much individuals see themselves as the author of their behaviors), significantly predicted life satisfaction among university students.
+This result showed that when someone is able to take responsibility for their behavior, they will have a higher life satisfaction.
+Taken together, these findings suggested that autonomy is linked to one’s wellbeing.

-However, majority of studies on autonomy and psychological well-being have been conducted in the western countries such as America and Europe where individualistic cultures are practiced (Chirkov, 2008).
-However, not many studies have been conducted in collectivistic cultures.
-Moreover, parenting practices in collectivistic societies place a heavy emphasis on obedience following directives from parents (Shwalb & Hossain, 2017).
-Thus, this practice may impede autonomy among individuals in a collectivistic society.
+However, a majority of studies on autonomy and psychological wellbeing have been conducted in Western countries such as the United States and Europe with commonly individualistic cultures (Chirkov, 2008), and few studies have been conducted in collectivistic cultures.
+Parenting practices in collectivistic societies emphasize obedience and following directives from parents (Shwalb and Hossain, 2017).
+This may impede autonomy among individuals in collectivistic society.

-Cross and Gore (2003) argued that people living in collectivistic cultures will have an inner conflict between the desire for autonomy and maintaining social harmony with others around them.
-In other words, individuals living in collectivistic societies are less likely to express freedom and autonomy as the collectivistic culture emphasizes on the maintaininence of social harmony.
-Thus, this “inner tension” may lower well-being (Burroughs et al., 2002).
+Cross and Gore (2003) argue that people living in collectivistic cultures will have an inner conflict between the desire for autonomy and maintaining social harmony with others around them.
+In other words, individuals living in collectivistic societies are less likely to express freedom and autonomy as the collectivistic culture emphasizes on the maintenance of social harmony.
+Thus, this “inner tension” may lower wellbeing (Burroughs et al., 2002).
 Nevertheless, a recent study in Malaysia by Gan et al. (2020) suggested that children who receive lower autonomy support from parents experienced more difficulties in life such as peer and conduct problems.
-Chen et al. (2015) studied autonomy across different cultures and found that autonomy significantly contributed to the well-being of individuals from both individualistic and collectivistic cultures.
-However, autonomy was found to have a weaker predicting effect on well-being in collectivistic cultures compared to individualistic cultures (Church et al., 2013).
-All in all, these studies demonstrated the importance of studying the effect of autonomy on psychological well-being in collectivistic cultures.
+Chen et al. (2015) studied autonomy across different cultures and found that autonomy significantly contributed to the wellbeing of individuals from both individualistic and collectivistic cultures.
+However, autonomy was found to have a weaker predicting effect on wellbeing in collectivistic cultures compared to individualistic cultures (Church et al., 2013).
+All in all, these studies demonstrated the importance of studying the effect of autonomy on psychological wellbeing in collectivistic cultures.

-Contrary to these findings (Alt, 2015; Chai et al., 2019; Przybylski et al., 2013), recent studies have suggested that FoMO is beneficial to one’s well-being.
+Contrary to these findings (Przybylski et al., 2013; Alt, 2015; Chai et al., 2019), recent studies have suggested that FoMO is beneficial to one’s wellbeing.
 Higher levels of FoMO were found to be related to higher social media intensity which strengthens the social connections of an individual.
-The social supports obtained from these social interactions are then able to promote well-being positively (Chai et al., 2019; Roberts & David, 2019).
-Therefore, it is crucial to investigate the impact of FoMO on one’s well-being due to the contradictory outcomes from past studies.
+The social supports obtained from these social interactions are then able to promote wellbeing positively (Chai et al., 2019; Roberts and David, 2019).
+Therefore, due to the contradictory outcomes of past studies, it is crucial to investigate the impact of FoMO on wellbeing.

 According to Ryan and Deci (2006), relatedness is a basic psychological need essential for self-regulation and is defined as “the desire to feel connected to others”.
-The relatedness needs could be satisfied by having social support from various dimensions such as family and friends.
-Perceived social support was found to significantly predict life satisfaction, negative affect, and well-being (Ammar et al., 2013; Siedlecki et al., 2014).
-Specifically, studies have shown that friends and family were strong predictors of well-being (Ammar et al., 2013; Gülaçtı, 2010).
+Relatedness could be satisfied by having social support from various dimensions such as family and friends.
+Perceived social support has been found to significantly predict life satisfaction, negative affect, and wellbeing (Ammar et al., 2013; Siedlecki et al., 2014).
+Specifically, studies have shown that friends and family were strong predictors of wellbeing (Gülaçtı, 2010; Ammar et al., 2013).

-Moreover, young adults in Lambert et al. (2010) remarked that friends and family are major sources in making their lives meaningful, with family being the strongest source of meaningfulness.
-In the context of university students, one protective factor against depression is perceived social support (Santini et al., 2015), which could reduce academic stress (Renk & Smith, 2007), and plays a big role in the students’ happiness, academic achievements, and their ability to adapt with university life (Adyani et al., 2019).
+Moreover, young adults in Lambert et al. (2010) remarked that friends and family are major sources making their lives meaningful, with family being the strongest source of meaning.
+In the context of university students, one protective factor against depression is perceived social support (Santini et al., 2015), which could reduce academic stress (Renk and Smith, 2007), and it plays a big role in student happiness, academic achievements, and their ability to adapt to university life (Adyani et al., 2019)

-Researchers also outline that culture plays an essential role in psychological well-being whereby collectivistic cultures place a strong emphasis on community within the family (Ammar et al., 2013).
-Eskin (2013) remarks that people in a collectivistic society exhibit features such as the desire to maintain peace and harmony in the group and emphasise the needs and personal interests of the group.
-Thus, these findings suggest that one’s well-being is very much shaped by social support.
+Researchers also outline that culture plays an essential role in psychological wellbeing, whereby collectivistic cultures place a strong emphasis on community within the family (Ammar et al., 2013).
+Eskin (2013) remarks that people in a collectivistic society exhibit features such as the desire to maintain peace and harmony in the group and emphasize the needs and personal interests of the group.
+Thus, these findings suggest that one’s wellbeing is very much shaped by social support.

 METHODOLOGY

-FoMO was measured via the 10-item Fear of Missing Out Scale (Przybylski et al., 2013).
+FoMO was measured via the 10-item FoMO scale (Przybylski et al., 2013).
 The scale measures the degree of FoMO one experiences (e.g., I fear others have more rewarding experiences than me) with a 5-point Likert-type scale.
-It ranges from 1 = Not at all true of me to 5 = Extremely true of me.
-Mean scores were used in the analysis where higher scores indicate higher feelings of FoMO.
-The Fear of Missing Out Scale has been translated to other languages and has indicated good validity (Al-Menayes, 2016; Casale & Fioravanti, 2020) and reliabilities (Cronbach’s alpha .87 to .90; Przybylski et al., 2013).
+It ranged from 1 (Not at all true of me) to 5 (Extremely true of me).
+Mean scores were used in the analysis, where higher scores indicate higher feelings of FoMO.
+The FoMO scale has been translated to other languages and has indicated good validity (Al-Menayes, 2016; Casale and Fioravanti, 2020) and good reliabilities (Cronbach’s alpha .87 to .90) (Przybylski et al., 2013).
 The Cronbach’s alpha for the FoMO scale in the current study was .85.

 The Multidimensional Scale of Perceived Social Support (Zimet et al., 1988) was used to measure participants’ perceived social support.
-The scale consists of 12 items and measures 3 subscales namely friends, family and significant others.
-Each subscale has 4 items with a 7-point Likert scale ranging from 1 = Very strongly disagree to 7 = Very strongly agree.
-Mean scores were used in data analysis where higher scores indicate higher perceived social support.
-A sample item is “I get emotional help and support from I need from my family”.
+The scale consists of 12 items and measures three subscales: friends, family, and significant others.
+Each subscale has four items with a 7-point Likert scale ranging from 1 (Very strongly disagree) to 7 (Very strongly agree).
+Mean scores were used in the data analysis, where higher scores indicate higher perceived social support.
+A sample item is, “I get emotional help and support from I need from my family”.
 The scale demonstrated sound psychometric properties and the Cronbach’s alpha for the total scale was .88.
 Cronbach’s alpha for friends and family subscale were .87 and .85 respectively (Zimet et al., 1988).
 In the current study, the Cronbach’s alpha for friends and family support were .91 and .85 respectively.

-Psychological well-being was measured using the Perma Profiler by Butler and Kern (2016).
-The scale consists of 15 items measuring positive emotions, engagement, meaning, relationships and accomplishment (3 items per subscale).
-A sample question measuring engagement is “How often do you become absorbed in what you are doing?”.
-In addition, 8 ‘filer’ items measuring negative emotion, health, overall happiness, and loneliness were also included.
+Psychological wellbeing was measured using the Perma Profiler by Butler and Kern (2016).
+The scale consists of 15 items measuring positive emotions, engagement, meaning, relationships and accomplishment (three items per subscale).
+A sample question measuring engagement is, “How often do you become absorbed in what you are doing?”.
+In addition, eight “filler” items measuring negative emotion, health, overall happiness, and loneliness were also included.
 All items were measured using an 11-point scale with response anchors differing for different questions.
-Higher scores indicated higher well-being.
-Butler and Kern (2016) remarks that the scale demonstrated evidence for content, divergent, and convergent validity.
+Higher scores indicated higher wellbeing.
+Butler and Kern (2016) remark that the scale demonstrates evidence for content, divergent, and convergent validity.
 The Cronbach’s alpha for the total scale ranged between .92-.95.
 Initial studies showed evidence of convergent and divergent validity.
 In this study, the Cronbach’s alpha for the total scale was .92.

-The Department of Psychology Ethics Committee has approved this study (Approval code: 202010099).
-A poster and a message inviting participants to participate in the study were sent out via social media platforms such as WhatsApp, Instagram and Facebook.
+The Department of Psychology Ethics Committee approved this study (Approval code: 202010099).
+A poster and messages inviting participants to participate in the study were sent out via social media platforms such as WhatsApp, Instagram, and Facebook.
 The poster and message contained a link inviting participants to participate in this study via Qualtrics, an online survey tool.
 Participants were given an information sheet, followed by a consent form.
-Participants who consented completed the questionnaires which consisted of a demographic form and four scales.
+Participants who consented completed the questionnaires, which consisted of a demographic form and four scales.
 After completing the study, participants were given an online debriefing statement.

 RESULTS

-The relationships between autonomy, social support, fear of missing out (FoMO) and psychological well-being were examined using Pearson’s Correlation analysis.
-Table 1 shows that there was a moderate negative correlation between FoMO and psychological well-being (r = -.39, p <.001).
-A moderate positive correlation was found between psychological well-being and autonomy (r = .43, p <.001), social support from friends (r = .40, p <.001) and social support from family (r = .41, p <.001).
-These findings showed that the higher autonomy and support from friends and family, the better the psychological well-being.
-Meanwhile, when one has higher FoMO, the poorer their psychological well-being.
+The relationships between autonomy, social support, FoMO and psychological wellbeing were examined using Pearson’s Correlation analysis.
+Table 1 shows that there was a moderate negative correlation between FoMO and psychological wellbeing (r = -.39, p <.001).
+A moderate positive correlation was found between psychological wellbeing and autonomy (r = .43, p < .001), social support from friends (r = .40, p < .001) and social support from family (r = .41, p < .001).
+These findings showed that the higher autonomy and support from friends and family, the better the psychological wellbeing.
+Meanwhile, when one has higher FoMO, the poorer their psychological wellbeing.

 Table 1